pachyderm/pachyderm/doc/concepts/pipeline-concepts/index.rst

  A pipeline is a job-spawner that waits for certain conditions to be met.
-Most commonly, this means watching one or more Pachyderm repositories for new data.
-When a new data arrives, a pipeline executes a user-defined piece of code to perform an operation and process the data.
+Most commonly, this means watching one or more Pachyderm repositories for new commits of data.
+When new data arrives, a pipeline executes a user-defined piece of code to perform an operation and process the data.
 Each of these executions is called a job.